How to keep warm for less – and why it matters to your health

 Take the opportunity to rearrange your furniture and achieve a whole new look that’s saving you energy – and then consider using radiator reflector foil (placed artfully out of site) behind your radiators to maximise their heating potential.

-Get support to stay warm
+Need support to stay warm?

 With the rising cost of living more of us are turning to support to keep our homes warm and reduce our energy bills.

-You could be eligible to receive assistance through the Government’s Help To Heat schemes.
+As well as the £600 winter fuel payment, you could be eligible to receive assistance through the Government’s Help To Heat schemes.
 Citizens Advice also has information on grants and benefits to help you pay your energy bills.

 Advertisement